 What causes pneumonia?

-Pneumonia can be caused by bacteria, viruses and fungi.
+Pneumonia can be caused by bacteria, viruses (opens in new tab) and fungi (opens in new tab).
 However, bacteria are the most common cause of pneumonia in adults, and the most frequent culprit is Streptococcus pneumoniae.
 Walking pneumonia is usually caused by a bacterium called Mycoplasma pneumoniae.

 Viruses, such as influenza (flu) virus and rhinovirus, can also lead to pneumonia.
-Other viral causes include respiratory syncytial virus (RSV), which is a common cause of pneumonia in babies and young children, and human metapneumovirus, according to the National Heart, Lung, and Blood Institute.
+Other viral causes include respiratory syncytial virus (RSV), which is a common cause of pneumonia in babies and young children, and human metapneumovirus, according to the National Heart, Lung, and Blood Institute (opens in new tab).

-One example of a fungal cause of pneumonia is Pneumocystis jirovecii, which causes a serious life-threatening infection typically found in people with weak immune systems, such as those with HIV and AIDS.
+One example of a fungal cause of pneumonia is Pneumocystis jirovecii, which causes a serious life-threatening infection typically found in people with weak immune systems (opens in new tab), such as those with HIV and AIDS (opens in new tab).
 (This illness was previously called Pneumocystis carinii pneumonia.)

 Pneumonia can happen any time of year, but more cases tend to occur in winter when the flu season takes off, Dziura said.
 Flu can cause viral pneumonia and can weaken immune defenses, which increases the risk of developing a secondary bacterial pneumonia, she explained.